Vyral/base-template/_posts/2019-02-15-a-deeper-look-at-the-present-mortgage-industry.md

 **The truth of the matter, though, is that a lot of lenders have been working at losses over the last six months or so.** These particular lenders didn’t know how to sufficiently prepare for the changing market nor do they have the reserves and, as result, **the implode-o-meter has made a return.**

-To be sure, bad lending practices aren’t the culprit here; the pre-existing losses mentioned above are causing lenders to lose their reserve requirements, and if they’re not turning a profit in two calendar quarters of the year, they’ll lose access to their warehouse funds. &nbsp;
+To be sure, bad lending practices aren’t the culprit here; the pre-existing losses mentioned above are causing lenders to lose their reserve requirements, and if they’re not turning a profit in two calendar quarters of the year, they’ll lose access to their warehouse funds.

 {% include pullquote.html %}